John 15:17 “These things I command you, that you love one another.”

 Write them on the tablet of your heart,

 In the sight of God and man.”

 Why do we give ourselves reminders?
 Is it because we have too many things to remember?
-Is it because we are too busy or have brain damage?
-In my case, you would think that were true!
-Ask my wife and she would probably agree, I get way too distracted and forgetful.
+Is it because we are too busy or constrained by our schedules?
+In my case, I get way too distracted and forgetful.